Faculty Interest Groups

 We are here to help you every step of the way.

-What support do I receive from the Faculty Development Office & Faculty Communications to run a FIG?
+What support do I receive from the Office of Faculty Development and Faculty Communications to run a FIG?

 - Assist with application development